Featuring Special Guest, Dr. Patrick McGrath

 Acceptance in OCD

-Dr. Patrick: …we have to accept the fact that the goal of therapy is not to make any thought or image or urge go away.
+Dr. McGrath: …we have to accept the fact that the goal of therapy is not to make any thought or image or urge go away.
 It’s to allow it to be there and not care that it’s there.
 But how many of our patients have said to us, but I don’t know if I can live with having this thought, or this image, or this urge in my head?
 I don’t ever want to experience it again.
 And I have to be honest with people and say that I don’t know how to do that.I haven’t figured that out yet.
 I haven’t figured out how to make a thought never appear ever again.

 Kelley: You have to be willing to have all of them.

-Dr. Patrick: I’ve absorbed every single intrusive thought image or urge of anyone I’ve ever treated now.
+Dr. McGrath: I’ve absorbed every single intrusive thought image or urge of anyone I’ve ever treated now.
 And so I can’t do anything in my life without having intrusive thoughts with me no matter what I do.

 Lauren: And you still live a very full and meaningful and rich life.

-Dr. Patrick: I like to think so.
+Dr. McGrath: I like to think so.
 But I also know that if I’m ever with the two of you at a conference on a staircase.
 I’ll think about throwing you down the stairs.
 It’s true.

 …We are not here to get people to be without something.
 That’s not our goal.
 As therapists, we are here to help people accept the fact that they are human, and have weird things pop into their heads.
 And that, just because that happens, doesn’t mean that anything must be done about it.